facebookresearch/hydra/website/versioned_docs/version-1.1/advanced/override_grammar/basic.md

 ```

 ### Escaped characters in unquoted values
+Hydra's parser considers some characters to be illegal in unquoted strings.
-Some otherwise special characters may be included in unquoted values by escaping them with a `\`.
+These otherwise special characters may be included in unquoted values by escaping them with a `\`.
 These characters are: `\()[]{}:=, \t` (the last two ones being the whitespace and tab characters).

 As an example, in the following `dir` is set to the string `job{a=1,b=2,c=3}`: